-Directions: You have read three large texts over the course of your senior year: Song of Solomon, The Tragedy of Macbeth, and Beowulf.
-You will create a PSA Campaign to promote a common theme of Song of Solomon and one other text we’ve read as a class.
+Directions: You have read four large texts over the course of your junior year: The Great Gatsby, The Glass Castle, The Things They Carried, and To Kill a Mockingbird.
+You will create a PSA Campaign to promote a common theme of To Kill a Mockingbird, The Things They Carried, and one other text we’ve read as a class.
 Your PSA Campaign must include a witty campaign slogan, a 60-90 second video, and an 8½”x11” full color image advertising your campaign.
-Finally, you will present your campaign to the class on Thursday April 30th and Friday May 1st.
+Finally, you will present your campaign to the class on Tuesday May 19th and Wednesday May 20th.

 Campaign Slogan – 20 Points

 Think of a Campaign Slogan as a pre-twitter hashtag: According to Wikipedia, a slogan is “a memorable motto or phrase used as a repetitive expression of an idea or purpose.”
-Once you’ve identified a common theme between Song of Solomon and Macbeth or Beowulf, you will rephrase the theme into a catchy campaign slogan to be emphasized in your video and print advertisements.
+Once you’ve identified a common theme between To Kill a Mockingbird, The Things They Carried, and The Glass Castle or The Great Gatsby, you will rephrase the theme into a catchy campaign slogan to be emphasized in your video and print advertisements.

 Good campaign slogans tap into core human wants, needs, and values: those things that everyone wants and can agree on.
 These values are also usually emotional, generating a “deep-down” response from your audience.